chromex/gamejaming/wsu25/plan.md

 - bomb, and attachments, can have children
 - attachment needs to have a “type”
 - placing an attachment follows surface of existing items?
-	-	OR you spawn an attachment on something specific and move it around the surface
+	-	OR you spawn an attachment on something specific and move it around the surface. way easier than snapping and shit